iklein99/homebridge-smartthings/README.md

 This is yet another smartthings plugin for Homebridge.
 This requires no access to the legacy smartthings app, and doesn't require a lot of work to install.
 It will discover devices automatically as well as unregister devices that are removed from your smarttthings network.
 This is currently under development.
+## Fixed in version 1.5.7
+* Issue in some cases where a device label is a number or some non-string type, there would be a failure when setting up the devices.
+This occured after release 1.5.2.
 ## Fixed in version 1.5.6
 * Handle missing device label (name)
 ## Fixed in version 1.5.5